Basant (festival): Majha Punjab

-Amritsar, Lahore, and Kasur are the traditional areas where kite flying festivals are held.
-A popular Basant Mela is held in Lahore (see Festivals of Lahore).
+Amritsar, Lahore, and Kasur are the traditional areas where kite-flying festivals are held.
+A well-known Basant Mela is held in Lahore (see Festivals of Lahore).
 However, the festival has also been traditionally celebrated in areas such as Sialkot, Gujranwala and Gurdaspur.

-Historically, Maharaja Ranjit Singh held an annual Basant fair and introduced kite flying as a regular feature of the fairs held during the 19th century which included holding fairs at Sufi shrines.
+Historically, Maharaja Ranjit Singh held an annual Basant fair and introduced kite-flying as a regular feature of the fairs held during the 19th century, which included holding fairs at Sufi shrines.
 Maharaja Ranjit Singh and his queen Moran would dress in yellow and fly kites on Basant.
-The association of kite flying with Basant soon became a Punjabi tradition with the centre in Lahore which remains the regional hub of the festival throughout the Punjab region.
-Indeed, Maharaja Ranjit Singh held a darbar or court in Lahore on Basant which lasted ten days.
+The association of kite-flying with Basant soon became a Punjabi tradition with the centre in Lahore which remains the regional hub of the festival throughout the Punjab region.
+Maharaja Ranjit Singh held a darbar or court in Lahore on Basant which lasted ten days.
 During this time soldiers would dress in yellow and show their military prowess.
-Other traditions of the Basant in Lahore included women swaying on swings and singing.
+Other traditions of Basant in Lahore included women swaying on swings and singing.

 Malwa, Punjab, India

-The festival of Basant is celebrated across Malwa, Punjab where people organize gatherings to fly kites.
+The festival of Basant is celebrated across Malwa where people organize gatherings to fly kites.
 In areas such as Firozpur, children generally fly kites to mark the auspicious occasion.
 A large fair is organised on the day of Basant Panchmi in the Shiva temple of Bansari and Gudri which is located in Dhuri, Sangrur district.
 The fair includes swings, rides and food.